This is the multi-page printable view of this section. Click here to print.

 - TLS certificates for the specified domains using either “Gardener” cert-management or cert-manager.io cert-manager

-- Istio gateway resource for the application domains
+- Istio Gateway resource for the application domains

 The